 “So I wonder.
 Just a thought.
 But if I treated the resources that pass through my hands as though they were precious, might I also begin to feel that this very life — the one right under my feet right now and right this very moment — might be precious too?”

 I’m only on page 66, and I keep reading slower and slower to savor the words.
 I’m wishing I had others with whom to share this book.
-Are any of you interested in reading No Impact Man with me?
-Please leave a comment.
-I have one copy of the book to give away.
-If you’re interested in joining me in reading and discussing the book together, on this blog if enough people respond or via email otherwise, please leave a comment, and I’ll enter you in the drawing.
-Oh, and as always, please leave a way for me to contact you.
+Are any of you interested in reading No Impact Man with me and discussing it on this blog?
+If so, please leave a comment.